U.S. govt proposes expanded healthcare nondiscrimination law

-NEW YORK (Reuters) - The U.S. government on Thursday proposed an expanded anti-discrimination rule for the healthcare system that explicitly requires insurers and medical providers to treat patients equally, including transgender individuals.
+NEW YORK, Sept 3 (Reuters) - The U.S. government on Thursday proposed an expanded anti-discrimination rule for the healthcare system that explicitly requires insurers and medical providers to treat patients equally, including transgender individuals.

 The Affordable Care Act, also known as Obamacare, was passed in 2010 and included anti-discrimination provisions to prevent insurers from charging customers more or denying coverage based on age or sex.